buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ###6.
 Final Plots and Summary
 A summary of the key univariate, bivariate and multivariate plots.

-Revisting the distribution of wine quality ratings, we see that for most wines, the quality score falls between 5 and 7.
+Revisiting the distribution of wine quality ratings, we see that for most wines, the quality score falls between 5 and 6.
 ![](figure/unnamed-chunk-23-1.png)

 As part of the bivariate analysis, a relationship between alcohol and wine quality was found.